This guide helps Catholic School principals and teachers get started using Equipped Online Formation.

 Step 3: Onboard your learners

 As mentioned earlier, everyone will need their own individual account.

 Again, consult the signup instruction guide for creating new accounts.

 Step 4: Assign mentors

-For group facilitators/mentors, there are three workshops in the Foundations of Pastoral Accompaniment Track that could be helpful for understanding the mentor’s role and gaining mentoring skills (if you find that these workshops would be useful for your faculty’s needs, you may choose to use one with them as well):
+If you are interested in developing a mentorship program, the Foundations of Pastoral Accompaniment Track that could be helpful for understanding the mentor’s role and gaining mentoring skills (if you find that these workshops would be useful for your faculty’s needs, you may choose to use one with them as well):

 - Being Guided & Guiding Souls